Skip to content

 mysqli.default_socket = /var/lib/mysql/mysql.sock

-The value (in seconds) of session.gc_maxlifetime should be the same or greater than the Session Timeout in the system settings of i-doit.
+The value (in seconds) of session.gc_maxlifetime should be greater than or equal to the session timeout in the i-doit system settings.

 1